Well, friends. It’s officially 2021!!!

 And because 2020 is the year that keeps on giving, two people who at one point in our lives were close friends passed away this past week — one due to Covid, and the other after a long battle with cancer.
 I haven’t even fully processed that yet.

-Meanwhile, we celebrated Caroline’s 18th birthday Christmas Eve with sushi takeout and a movie… and chocolate cake, of course!
+Meanwhile, we celebrated C’s 18th birthday Christmas Eve with sushi takeout and a movie… and chocolate cake, of course!
 As you can see, I’m not much of a cake decorator, but it sure does taste good.

 And we had our usual quiet Christmas morning celebration with cinnamon rolls for breakfast and presents afterwards.

-(David is doing this new thing where he won’t smile for pictures… I swear, he is not as sassy as he looks.)
+(D is doing this new thing where he won’t smile for pictures… I swear, he is not as sassy as he looks.)

 And then we rung in the New Year last night at about 9PM with chocolate fondue and champagne.
 We watched some of New Year’s Rockin’ Eve before giving up on that and going to bed.